-Courts active in the National Council of Juvenile and Family Court Judges Model Courts Project receive individualized assessment, planning, training, technical assistance and evaluation services as they seek to implement the principles and recommendations set forth in the guidelines, and work toward improved practice and outcomes.
+Courts active in the National Council of Juvenile and Family Court Judges Model Courts Project receive individualized assessment, planning, training, technical assistance and evaluation services as they seek to implement the principles and recommendations set forth in the newly released Enhanced Resource Guidelines, and work toward improved practice and outcomes.

 With multi-year involvement, Model Courts repeat the planning and technical assistance process as court improvement goals are attained.
 As part of this effort, Model Courts are expected to be “laboratories for change,” in that they participate in an ongoing critical assessment of performance and share their results with other sites to inform and sustain a larger system improvement effort.